Giorgiod91/AntiCheat-AI/extra.md

 - i could check if someone only has good crosshairplacement if someone is near the suspect

 #trying to calc reaction time with the data i have now i have tick, pitch myaw looking for the difference in those vectors from one tick to another to get the reaction time

+#refactoring all the anaylse file cause i switched to awpy parser that also works on faceit and there are many banned cheater that i can use as a reference